Adobe Express vs Canva (2023) — Which is Better?

 This was because Canva didn’t provide a proper layer control panel to let you edit the stacking order of your artwork layers.

-However, thanks to its new ‘layers’ feature (available via the ‘position’ button in the top of the Canva editor), you can now easily access your artwork layers in Canva just as you can in Adobe Express.
+However, thanks to its new ‘layers’ feature (available via the ‘position’ button at the top of the Canva editor), you can now easily access your artwork layers in Canva just as you can in Adobe Express.

 Canva's new layer control feature.